 Historically, there has been a single UAAL base scheduled to be paid down by 2027.
-Effective with the July 1, 2022 valuation, new experience bases are amortized as a level percent of payroll over a closed 15-year period while the legacy unfunded liability as of July 1, 2021 is amortized over the remaining five-year period.
+Effective with the July 1, 2022 valuation, new experience bases are amortized as a level percent of payroll over a closed 15-year period while the legacy unfunded liability as of July 1, 2021 is amortized over the remaining years until 2027.
 Given a stable active workforce, the level percent of payroll amortization method is expected to produce a payment stream that is constant as a percent of covered payroll.

-In our professional judgement, the funding policy adopted by the Board of Trustees produces a reasonable actuarial required contribution as defined in Actuarial Standard of Practice Number 4.
+In our professional judgement, the funding policy used by the System produces a reasonable actuarially determined contribution as defined in Actuarial Standard of Practice Number 4.
 Contributions are developed with the intent of being level as a percentage of covered payroll, assuming the number of active members remains stable.
 Furthermore, the funding policy is expected to accumulate sufficient assets to make all future benefit payments as they become due, if all assumptions are met.
-Because the system currently has a surplus and contributions set in statute exceed the actuarial required contribution, it helps protect the plan against future losses.
+Because the system currently has a surplus and contributions set in statute exceed the actuarially determined contribution, it helps protect the plan against future adverse experience.